ruganda/Archive1/README.md

  # Maintenance-Tracker
 Maintenance Tracker App is an application that provides users with the ability to reach out to repairs department regarding repair or maintenance requests.

-#THE BACKEND TECHNOLOGIES
+# Backend Technologies
 -Python
 -Flask

-# FRONTEND TECHNOLOGIES
+# Frontend technologies
 -HTML5
 -CSS